 However whether they are good for you and your audience is something to seriously think about before settling on a topic.

-- fits its audience - Are they interested in it?
+fits its audience - Are they interested in it?
 Does it benefit them in anyway?
 Is it of value?
 Can you make it appealing?
 If it's an old topic can you make it fresh?

 finding out more and you know what want you to achieve through giving

-- can be researched and prepared within the time frame you need the speech for
+can be researched and prepared within the time frame you need the speech for

-The Intended Audience: Teachers
+The Intended Audience: teachers

-Speaker Credibility: Many years of teaching English and drama plus public speaking experience
+Speaker Credibility: many years of teaching English and drama, plus public speaking experience

-Speech Angle: to persuade listeners that how their voices sound in their student's ears influences how they are responded to and if they don't like that, they can change it.
+to persuade the listeners (teachers) that how their voices sound in their student's

 Specific Speech Purpose: to have them sign up for a voice workshop

 attributed to a person who has a good voice?
 Use sound clips to

 What is a poor quality voice?
 What do people assume about the speaker with that type of voice?
 How could that affect students?

-- How do you know what you sound like to others?
+How do you know what you sound like to others?
 Use prepared sound clip of self to demonstrate.

 voice quality or voice image be changed?
 Why would you do/not do that?

 of working/not working on voice image - Give results - better classroom

 How to work on voice image - outline of action and time line involved

-- Sign up for workshop and ongoing public speaking course
+Sign up for workshop and ongoing public speaking course

-But someone else might come along looking for a good persuasive speech topic and pick "Voice Matters" too.
+Someone else might come along looking for a good persuasive speech topic and pick "Voice Matters" too.
 This time the treatment goes like this:

-Audience: Job seekers
+Audience: job seekers